wso2-extensions/esb-connector-cerner/docs/config.md

 <messageBuilder contentType="application/json+fhir" class="org.apache.synapse.commons.json.JsonStreamBuilder"/>
 ```

-Now that you have connected to cerner connector,  check [Working with the Cerner Connector](operation.md) to perform various operations with the connector.
+Now that you have configured the Cerner connector, see [Working with the Cerner Connector](operation.md) to perform various operations using the connector.